drupalprojects/fontawesome/README.txt

   https://fontawesome.com/how-to-use/svg-with-js
 for information on basic usage.

-CSS Psuedo-elements - if you are using the older version of Font Awesome, CSS with webfonts, you can use CSS Pseudo-elements for inserting your icons rather than the default method.
+CSS Pseudo-elements - if you are using the older version of Font Awesome, CSS with webfonts, you can use CSS Pseudo-elements for inserting your icons rather than the default method.
 See https://fontawesome.com/how-to-use/web-fonts-with-css#pseudo-elements